 SINGLE-FAMILY RESIDENTIAL LOANS.
 The Company's lending activities include the origination and purchase of single-family residential loans to borrowers who, because of prior credit problems, the absence of a credit history or other factors, are unable or unwilling to qualify as borrowers for a single-family residential loan under FHLMC/FNMA guidelines ("conforming loans") and who have substantial equity in the properties which secure the loans.
-Loans to non-conforming borrowers are perceived by the Company's management as being advantageous to the Company because they generally have higher interest rates and origination and servicing fees and generally lower loan-to-value ratios than conforming loans can be utilized in underwriting such loans, as well as to address loans acquired pursuant to this program which become non-performing after acquisition.
+Loans to non-conforming borrowers are perceived by the Company's management as being advantageous to the Company because they generally have higher interest rates and origination and servicing fees and generally lower loan-to-value ratios than conforming loans and because the Company's expertise in the resolution of non-performing loans can be utilized in underwriting such loans, as well as to address loans acquired pursuant to this program which become non-performing after acquisition.
 The Company commenced development of this program in late 1994 and fully implemented it by mid-1995.